3urningChrome/Battlecode_Arena/README.md

 # Battlecode_Arena

 (Currently running 2015 on: https://battlecode-arena.herokuapp.com - beta)
-if anyone stumbles accross this, please have a go. feedback welcome
+if anyone stumbles across this, please have a go. feedback welcome

 Submit a competitor and have it fight every opponent on every map.
 Submissions can be anonymous, or you can proudly claim it as yours.